syedaffanhamdani/cloud-instances.info/README.md

 - [Mako](http://www.makotemplates.org/)
 - [lxml](http://lxml.de/)

-## Local cache
+## Build Options

-Build command accepts a flag --refresh-data which will force fetch latest pricing data from AWS
+Build command accepts a flag --refresh-data which will performs a full data scrap of latest pricing data from AWS

 Usage

 ```bash
 invoke build --refresh-data
 ```

-Behavior: Data is refreshed if

-- flag is set
-  OR
-- no local data exists
+A normal build i.e. `invoke build` fetches the latest published pricing data from cloud-instances.info for the local website build.

 ## Tips for Developing Locally